tutorcruncher/timecruncher/_posts/2015-02-16-job-python-developer.md

 ---
 layout: post
-title:  Job Listing - Python Developer
+title:  "Job Listing - Python Developer"
 permalink: job-python-developer
 ---
 ## TutorCruncher – London SW1W

 Exciting role in startup SAAS based in our office beside Victoria, London SW1W Django experience essential.
 Working with our CTO you will help with UX